ebataille/lambda-middleware/README.md

 ## Changelog

+* v0.1.8
+  * Bug Fix on boolean params that were not cast properly

 * v0.1.7
   * Adding addClass to the router to have one class instance per request
   * Adding the annotation ClassController wich add a class to the router